Authenticate your operations

 Sometimes the websocket will emit an error that you can use in

 webSocketReopenWhen to create a new WebSocket.
-Other times that information will come from elsewhere in your app, and you have to force disconnect the WebSocket.
+Other times that information will come from elsewhere in your app and you will have to force disconnect the WebSocket.

 First define your own Exception: